1. Home

 Treat the interview like a test

-How do you prepare for a test?
 Preparation differs for each type of learner.
 On one extreme, you can just ‘wing it’ and rely on your natural intelligence and test-taking skills and hope for the best.
-On the other extreme, you can prepare by listening and re-listening to lectures, by taking copious notes, and by focusing on the most relevant material.
+Conversely, you can prepare by listening and re-listening to lectures, taking copious notes, and focusing on the most relevant material.
 Most successful students do the latter.
 You should prepare for an interview in the same fashion.

 Considering the salary pharmacists can command, familiarity with talent is a relief for hiring managers.
 The average starting salary of a pharmacist is well over $100,000 per year, so an employer is more likely to invest in someone with a proven track record within the company.
 Nailing the pharmacy intern interview can set you on a completely different trajectory than someone who didn’t take it seriously, didn’t prepare, and underperformed.